 - If, for example, your page has several links to lead to the same URL, then the information from Crazy Egg will tell you which of those links are being clicked the most.

-- You will know the right length of page to keep visitors interested to stay on your site.
+- You will know the right length of the page to keep visitors interested to stay on your site.

 HotJar is one of our favorite tools for collecting valuable insights and data.
 It has many powerful features including:

 You can learn more about how to use HotJar on our blog.

 PickFu is a do-it-yourself online platform that unlocks powerful consumer research.
 In just minutes, you can crowdsource hundreds of opinions from the people who matter most to your business.